Kuzuru/delphinx/README.md

 ***

 ## Description
 :sparkles: DelphinX is **ready-to-use** package that allows you to speed up the process of creating your laravel application.
 This package is based on `Docker`.
 After installing DelphinX, you'll have ready-to-use `Laravel`-`PostgreSQL`-`Nginx` application with in-memory key-value database `Redis` ( It's optional, don't worry ).
-DlephinX will accelerate your laravel applications to supersonic speed by the power of an asynchronous framework called `Swoole`
+DelphinX will accelerate your laravel applications to supersonic speed by the power of an asynchronous framework called `Swoole`

 ## Installation
 1. If you don't have **Docker** and **Docker-Compose** you should **[install it](https://docs.docker.com/compose/install/)**